rubyforgood/human-essentials/doc/architecture/overview.md

 ### Intake

-A Diaperbank will acquire inventory primarily through one of two methods: a **Donation** or a **Purchase**.
-Purchases are straightforward; the Diaperbank spends its own money to purchase inventory.
+A Essentials Bank will acquire inventory primarily through one of two methods: a **Donation** or a **Purchase**.
+Purchases are straightforward; the Essentials Bank spends its own money to purchase inventory.
 Donations can be received through a few different means.

-**Diaperdrives** are like food drives -- a campaign, typically with advertisement to the community, for the general public to provide needed items to the diaperbank.
-Sometimes people will also donate inventory at a local **Donation Site**, outside of a Diaperdrive.
-Other than those two primary methods, there is a miscellaneous classification for diapers that are received (but not purchased) through other means.
+**Product Drives** are like food drives -- a campaign, typically with advertisement to the community, for the general public to provide needed items to the Essentials Bank.
+Sometimes people will also donate inventory at a local **Donation Site**, outside of a Product Drive.
+Other than those two primary methods, there is a miscellaneous classification for essentials that are received (but not purchased) through other means.

 Donations can also dropped off at **Donation Sites**.
 These are locations that have been designated as places where people can drop off donations.

 Donations that don't fit into either of those types are classified as "Miscellaneous Donations."

-Both Donation Sites and Diaper Drives have to be created in the application beforehand, but can be used repeatedly after that.
+Both Donation Sites and Product Drives have to be created in the application beforehand, but can be used repeatedly after that.

 ### Inventory Management

 All inventory is physically stored at **Storage Locations**.
 This is one area where the application is particularly useful, as some storage locations accrue large quantities of inventory over time.
-Each storage location can contain any number of **Items** or types of items, and if a diaper bank has multiple storage locations, it is possible for the same item type to exist at multiple locations.
+Each storage location can contain any number of **Items** or types of items, and if a Essentials Bank has multiple storage locations, it is possible for the same item type to exist at multiple locations.

-Sometimes, the diaper banks will need to make a correction, this application calls them **Adjustment**s.
+Sometimes, the Essentials Banks will need to make a correction, this application calls them **Adjustment**s.

-When a diaper bank wants to move inventory from one storage location to another, they do so with a **Transfer**.
+When an Essentials Bank wants to move inventory from one storage location to another, they do so with a **Transfer**.

 ### Partner Distribution

-When inventory leaves a diaper bank, it does so via a **Distribution**.
+When inventory leaves an Essentials Bank, it does so via a **Distribution**.
 These are either created implicitly from inbound Partner **Requests**, or created explicitly via the menu interface.
 When they are created explicitly, they pull from a single designated Storage Location, and are built in a similar fashion to Donations, Adjustments, Transfers, etc -- items are added and quantities are specified.

 Distributions can be exported as PDFs, which Banks can use as printable manifests for the packages sent to the Community Partner.